 The manager tucked the business card into his shirt pocket.
 “We’ll send you a bill, Mr. Matherton.
 Once we add up the expenses.”

 “Thanks.”
 He lingered only until the manager turned his back.
 Then he fled the lounge.
 The stares had become too much.
 And if he left now, he might have a chance to catch up with that guy.

 Short, loose black curls, like something out of ancient art.
-That tanned face needed to be carved into stone.
+Those tanned features begged to be carved into stone.
 Or sculpted in clay.
 Or traced with fingers and lips…

 Not a chance in the world, not after dumping a tray of drinks on him.
 But the least he could do was try to set things right.